offen/website/homepage/content/pages/about.md

 Developing and running Offen can only work out when it is entirely *free of any kind of economic constraints or goals* and its only objective is *contributing to the common good*.
 Development of a prototype is reliant on public grants or similar funding sources.
 Long term development and maintenance of the software is tied to resources granted by foundations or being donated by the public.

-### Status Quo

-Offen is created by [Frederik Ring](https://www.frederikring.com/) and [Hendrik Niefeld](http://niefeld.com/) and is currently being conceptually designed and in active development, both as a product as well as as a software.

 [![NLnet Foundation](/theme/images/nlnet-logo.svg){:width="160px" height="60px" class="mt4"}](https://nlnet.nl/)

 We are happy to work with [NLnet Foundation,](https://nlnet.nl/) which actively supports our efforts as part of its [Next Generation Internet](https://nlnet.nl/NGI/) initiative.

-### Beyond Offen

-Taking Offen as a reference point, we are proposing a standard named [analytics.txt](https://www.analyticstxt.org/) that allows websites and services to disclose information about their use of analytics software and user tracking.

-Furthermore, we have outlined a new [protocol](https://offen.github.io/protocol/) that supports the discoverable exchange of data over a single HTTP endpoint.

 ### Contact